HELPLINE: (443) 330-5341

 Why avoid guardianship?

 In general, the laws regarding guardianship of the person state that a guardian should be appointed only if there is no less restrictive alternative.
 In many cases, guardianship is absolutely necessary to protect the person from harm and to administer property that is in the person’s name.
-However, it should be done only after other solutions have been considered.
+However, other potential solutions should be considered before guardianship is sought.

 What are reasons to seek alternatives to guardianship?

-• Second, the law requires that a guardian of the person be appointed only when no less restrictive form of intervention is available which is consistent with the person’s welfare and safety.
-Furthermore, the petition requesting guardianship must contain information about what other alternatives have been tried and failed.
+The law requires that a guardian of the person be appointed only when no less restrictive form of intervention is available which is consistent with the person’s welfare and safety.
+In addition, the petition requesting guardianship must contain information about what other alternatives have been tried and failed.

-• Third, filing for guardianship is costly and time consuming.
-Two attorneys (one representing the petitioner and one representing the alleged disabled person) must be paid.
-There may also be expert witness fees for the testimony of physicians, psychologists,or social workers.
+Filing for guardianship is costly and time consuming.
+Two attorneys (one representing the petitioner and one representing the alleged incapacitated person) must be paid.
+There may also be expert witness fees for the testimony of physicians, psychologists, or social workers.
 In some parts of Maryland, it will take several months for a guardian to be appointed, unless it is an emergency.
 Moreover, once appointed, the guardian will have an obligation to file annual reports with the court.
 At the end of the guardianship, a guardian must return to court and petition to terminate the guardianship.

-• Fourth, a guardian of the person may have less authority to make decisions about life-threatening medical treatment than does a close relative who is not a guardian.
-A guardian may have to return to court for approval to withhold medical treatment if appropriate.
+In some instances, a guardian of the person may have less authority to make decisions about life-threatening medical treatment than does a close relative who is not a guardian.
+A guardian will have to return to court for approval to withhold medical treatment if appropriate.
 A close relative or friend could make the same decision without court involvement, after consulting with the person’s physicians.

-If a person does not have an advance directive, and is unable to consent to treatment, a surrogate decision maker can make health care decisions for her.
-A surrogate is a person who makes adecision for the incapacitated patient based on what that person would have wanted.
+If a person does not have an advance directive, and is unable to consent to treatment, a surrogate decision maker can make health care decisions for them.
+A surrogate is a person who makes a decision for the incapacitated patient, based on what that person would have wanted.
 If a surrogate decision maker is available, it may not be necessary to appoint a guardian of the person.
 The use of a surrogate most often happens in emergency medical situations.

 The law lists these individuals as surrogate decision makers, in the following order of priority:

-• a competent friend or other relative who can demonstrate he or she has maintained regular contact with the patient sufficient to be familiar with the patient’s activities, health, and personal beliefs.
+• a competent friend or other relative who can demonstrate they have maintained regular contact with the patient sufficient to be familiar with the patient’s activities, health, and personal beliefs.

 1. If the person has executed an advance directive that authorizes the guardian to consent to the provision, withholding, or withdrawal of a medical procedure that involves a substantial risk to life but does not appoint a health care agent, the guardian does not have to seek the court’s permission to make such a decision.
 However, any other guardian will have to get the court’s approval before making a decision about life sustaining treatment.

-2. If the guardian is within the class of individuals mentioned in the section of surrogate decision makers on the previous page and is determined by the court to be familiar with the personal beliefs, values, and medical situation of the disabled person.
+2. If the guardian is within the class of individuals mentioned as surrogate decision makers and is determined by the court to be familiar with the personal beliefs, values, and medical situation of the disabled person.

 Credit to: